harshmishra2/DSAMaster/README.md

 Using a trie for word suggestions

-10. Union-Find (Disjoint Set)
+**10. Union-Find (Disjoint Set)
-Implement Union-Find from scratch
+**Implement Union-Find from scratch

 Find/Union Operations

 Cycle Detection in undirected graphs

-General algorithms/techniques
+**General algorithms/techniques
-1. Recursion
+****1. Recursion
-Defining a problem in terms of itself, often leading to elegant and concise solutions.
+**Defining a problem in terms of itself, often leading to elegant and concise solutions.

 Solve: Factorial calculation, tree traversals, depth-first search.

-2. Dynamic Programming
+**2. Dynamic Programming
-Breaking down a problem into overlapping subproblems and storing solutions to avoid recomputation.
+**Breaking down a problem into overlapping subproblems and storing solutions to avoid recomputation.

 Solve: Fibonacci sequence, Knapsack problem, Longest Common Subsequence.

-3. Greedy Algorithms
+**3. Greedy Algorithms
-Making locally optimal choices at each step with the hope of finding a global optimum.
+**Making locally optimal choices at each step with the hope of finding a global optimum.

 Implement: Kruskal's algorithm for minimum spanning trees.

-4. Backtracking
+**4. Backtracking
-Incrementally building solutions, exploring all possible paths, and abandoning invalid ones.
+**Incrementally building solutions, exploring all possible paths, and abandoning invalid ones.

 Solve: Sudoku solver, N-Queens problem, generating permutations.